zirpo/monochrome-flow/memory-bank/progress.md

 ## Evolution of Project Decisions

 *   The initial plan was refined to include an automated image processing step, which significantly streamlines the content addition workflow.
-*   The implementation of a custom date filter was necessary to resolve Nunjucks rendering errors, highlighting the importance of Eleventy's extensibility.
+*   The implementation of custom date filters and the `year` shortcode was necessary to resolve Nunjucks rendering errors and enhance functionality.
 *   Explicitly defining the `portraits` collection in `.eleventy.js` was crucial for the gallery grid to correctly display content.
+*   The image processing pipeline was adjusted to allow for conditional grayscale, moving the grayscale logic from the initial `process-image.js` script to the Eleventy `image` shortcode.